 The best way to prevent snake mites is to keep your snake’s enclosure clean and free of debris that could harbor mites.

 Finally, it’s important to quarantine any new snakes before introducing them into an existing collection.
-Quarantining them will help prevent the spread of mites from one snake to another.
+Quarantining them will help prevent the spread of mites from one snake to another, and give you time to find out that they’re sick before they can infect any of your other pets.